Bidding combinatorial games: Outcome lattices

 \section{Outcome lattices}

+At this point, one might wonder: given a $\tb$, what exactly are the structures of the feasible outcomes?
+Definition~\ref{def:outrel} of Outcome Relation gives rise to a partial order among the set of all outcomes.
+Proceeding with this idea, by Definitions~\ref{def:Foutcome} and~\ref{def:outrel}, for any $\tb$ the set of all feasible outcomes together with the outcome relation, $(\mathcal{O}_\tb, \ge)$, forms a poset.
+Observe that the greatest element in this poset is $\L\cdots \L$ (with short form $(0,0)$) and the least element is $\R\cdots \R$ (with short form $(\tb+1, \tb+1)$).
+In Theorem~\ref{thm:lattice}, we prove that $(\mathcal{O}_\tb, \ge)$ is a lattice.

-At this point, one might wonder: what exactly are the structures of the feasible outcomes?
-Obviously for any \tb, we have a partially ordered lattice structure, with join outcome $\L\cdots \L$ and meet outcome $\R\cdots \R$.
-Let us provide a recursive construction of this family of lattices.
-Recall the outcome diamond for normal play, i.e. $\tb = 0$: $\L\L>\L\R>\R\R$ and $\L\L>\R\L>\R\R$, with $\L\R \fuzzy\R\L$.
-This is displayed to the left in Figure~\ref{fig:lattices}, by using the short form notation (the smallest Left budget for which she wins, with and without the marker, respectively).
+Let us now provide a recursive construction of its Hasse diagram.
+Recall the outcome diamond for normal play, i.e. $\tb = 0$: $\L\L>\L\R>\R\R$ and $\L\L>\R\L>\R\R$, with $\L\R \ngeqslant\R\L$ and $\R \L\ngeqslant\L\R$.
+This is displayed to the left in Figure~\ref{fig:lattices} by using the short form notation; the Hasse diagram for $\tb=1$ is displayed to the right.

+Let us now construct Hasse diagrams for larger total budgets.
+Consider a set $V$ of pairs of integers $(a,b)$ with $a,b\in \mathbb N_0$ where $b\le a+1$.
+Consider a digraph $\Gamma$ on the set $V$, with an upward directed edge from $(a',b')$ to $(a,b)$ if $a+b+1=a'+b'$ and where $a\le a'$ and $b\le b'$.
+This is displayed in Figure~\ref{fig:semilattice}.
+These directed edges produce the partial order in the set $V$.